FirebaseExtended/firechat-ios/README.md

 Firechat-iOS
 ============

-Firechat is an example application demonstrating use of the Firebase iOS SDK.
+Firechat is a simple chat/messaging app that uses the Firebase iOS SDK.
+Customize the views to easily add messaging to your apps!

 License
 -------